 6. Take a multidisciplinary approach

-Nurses often play a primary role in educating patients for care transitions after hospital admission, but the expertise of other practitioners, such as pharmacists, dietitians, and physical therapists is especially beneficial when patients have complex medication, dietary, and therapy regimens.
+Nurses often play a primary role in educating patients for care transitions after hospital admission, but the expertise of other practitioners, such as pharmacists, dietitians, and physical therapists, is especially beneficial when patients have complex medication, dietary, and therapy regimens.
 In 2012, a study published in the American Journal of Medical Quality showed that pharmacist-provided discharge counseling resulted in medication interventions, improved patient satisfaction, and increased medication adherence.
-(Sarangarm, et al., 2013)

 7. Encourage questions and note-taking

 Patients are sometimes embarrassed to ask questions, and in some cultures, deference to authority stifles questions.
 Encouraging questions is an important way to engage patients as active partners in their care.
-In addition, note-taking enables recall and the synthesis of new information (DeZure, Kaplan, & Deerman).
+In addition, according to DeZure, Kaplan, and Deerman’s study, note-taking enables recall and the synthesis of new information.
 For especially important instructions or critical areas of emphasis, ask the patient to underline or place a star beside them.